JuliaGraphics/Luxor.jl/docs/src/images.md

 ## Placing images

 There is some limited support for placing PNG images on the drawing.
 First, load a PNG image using `readpng(filename)`.
+JPEGs aren't supported.

 Then use `placeimage()` to place it by its top left corner at point `x/y` or `pt`.
 Access the image's dimensions with `.width` and `.height`.